nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 ### XML-Specified Enumeration

-As discussed in the previous section, you can specify an enumeration as the type of a member of a Serializable type.
+**Motivation:** As discussed in the previous section, you can specify an enumeration as the type of a member of a Serializable type.
 For example, you can write a file `SSerializableAi.xml` containing this specification: